 How It Works

-Lessons are divided into three or four sections, with each section concentrating on a grammatical concept such as verbs in the present tense.
-(Each lesson will take a number of sessions to complete.)
+Each section concentrates on a grammatical concept such as verbs in the present tense.
 Instruction is followed by examples and practice exercises.
-That sounds rather prosaic, but the layout and style of the exercises make this more interesting than other textbooks.
+That sounds rather prosaic, but the layout and style of the exercises make this more interesting than standard textbooks.
 Exercises might be fill-in-the-blanks, matching, translations, completing conjugations, or “editing” by identifying errors in a paragraph.
 The content is very practical, but it also includes many references to people who are famous in culture or politics such as Penelope Cruz, George Lopez, Benjamin Bratt, and Evo Morales who are highlighted in the first Spanish course.
 I think most students will appreciate the real-life connections.
-Each lesson concludes with a quiz, and answers are in the Answer Key Booklet.
+Each lesson concludes with a quiz, and answers are in the answer-key booklet.

 Breaking the Barrier courses seem like they should be most useful for the student who wants to learn to read and write either Spanish or French.
 It's well designed to accomplish those goals.
 Those who want to develop conversational fluency will need to find their own conversational opportunities for practice.